-At the time of the OIG's visit, the facility leadership team consisted of the director, chief of staff, associate director for Patient Care Services/chief nurse executive (ADPCS), and associate director (primarily nonclinical).
-Organizational communications and accountability were managed through a committee reporting structure, with the Executive Leadership Council having oversight for several working groups.
-The quality manager was the chair and the director served as the co-chair of the Quality Board, which was responsible for tracking, identifying trends in, and monitoring quality of care and patient outcomes.
+At the time of the OIG's visit, the facility leadership team consisted of the director, chief of staff, associate director for Patient Care Services (ADPCS), and associate director (primarily nonclinical).
+Organizational communications and accountability were managed through a committee reporting structure with the Executive Leadership Council having oversight for several working groups.
+The director and acting chief of Quality Management were co-chairs of the Quality, Safety, and Value Board which was responsible for tracking, identifying trends in, and monitoring quality of care and patient outcomes.